SecurityTokenStandard/EIP-Spec/EIP-PFT.md

 ### Caveats

 Given the enumerable nature of an owners tranches, implementations should avoid using for / while loops to enumerate tranches on-chain.
 Doing so may incur unbounded gas costs or breach block gas limits.

-### Reason Codes

-Transactions that could fail, for example transfers, return a reason code.
-Reason codes follow the ERC-1066 specification, and are defined as:

-0x00 - success
-[TODO - complete...]

 ### ERC20 / ERC777 Backwards Compatibility